News & Events

 - Our PhD student Christian Cherek will join Apple's development headquarters in Cupertino for a four-month internship this summer.
 He’ll be working on core parts of macOS and its SDKs that he can’t share too much about.
 Apparently, we have been able to bypass the heap of normal internship applications Apple gets because our past interns (like our former PhD students Eric Lee and Moritz Wittenhagen, and several of our MSc students) have impressed Apple’s engineers so much with their skills.
 Congratulations Christian!
 (Feb 6, 2019)

-- We will host an exclusive Digital Fabrication Workshop for the 2019 ac2 startup competitors on Apr 2.
+- We host an exclusive Digital Fabrication Workshop for the 2019 ac2 startup competitors on Apr 2.
 (Feb 5, 2019)

 - We start Fab Academy 2019 today, teaching 3D printing and Personal Digital Fabrication again in a collaboration with the M.I.T.
 (Jan 16, 2019)